Nonviolence International: History

 In 1991, Nonviolence International coordinated anti-coup d'état training in Russia.
 This led to the organization's publication of the Training Manual for Nonviolent Defense Against the Coup d'État, which has since been used globally in both English and Spanish.

+In 1992, Non-violence International South East Asia (NISEA) was founded in Bangkok.

 In 1993 and 1994, Andre Kamenshikov partnered with Nonviolence International to found the Nonviolence International-Newly Independent States (NI-NIS), based in Moscow.
 NI-NIS was the first major organization to publicly warn the world about the impending war in Chechnya; the organization also released the first environmental damage assessment regarding the war in Chechnya.

 During the 1995 International Campaign to Ban Landmines, NI was one of the endorsing organizations and was one of the attending parties of the Phnom Penh conference in Cambodia during June 1995.
 This conference was the largest anti-landmine conference to date and was the first gathering to take place in a heavily mined country (see land mines in Cambodia).

 NI organized a groundbreaking consultation entitled "Mainstreaming Peace Teams" at American University in 1996.
 As a result, more than 50 experts from over 25 countries engaged in dialogue about unarmed peacekeeping and third-party nonviolent intervention.

 From 1999 to 2009, NI created programs of nonviolence and peace education in Aceh during the civil war (see Aceh War); the programs were led by Dr. Asna Husin, who remains a senior researcher for Nonviolence International.
 In 2004, a tsunami ravaged Aceh; the NI office was destroyed and several staff members were killed or injured.
 Following the tragedy, NI raised and distributed funds for orphans in Aceh.